Reeds-github/Hero-Mode/README.md

 <li>Any version of a Dolphin Emulator.
 (For PC.)</li>
 <h1></h1>

-<b>Note</b>: Hero Mode can work on the Gamecube's original hardware but
+<b>Note</b>: Hero Mode can work on the Gamecube's original hardware, but
 I won't be covering that.

-This mod will not work on any other version of the game and no other mod of it.
+This mod will not work on any other version of the game, and no other mod of it.
 (Sadly.)

 All of the dialogue in this mod has been changed.